Mrymna/Surgery_procedures/skull/mouse_skull_top.md

   * The grid extends laterally until the end of the top of the skull.
   * Posterior, it ends at the end of the cerebellum
   * Anterior, it ends ...
-  * Save the coordinates in a text file.
+  * Save the coordinates in a text file in `Surgery_procdures/skull/top3d.txt`.
+3 columns for x,y,z.
+0,0,0 is bregma.

 4. We can also create a series of points that follows the edge of the top of the skull.
   * Approximately 0.2 mm spacing between points.
-  * Save the coordinates in a text file.
+  * Save the coordinates in a text file in `Surgery_procdures/skull/edges3d.txt`.
+3 columns for x,y,z.
+0,0,0 is bregma.